 Different judges can have different pet peeves as it relates to their preferred dress code.
 But like other areas in life, it is usually better to over-dress than under-dress when in doubt.

 Almost no judge will hold it against a party if they have dressed up too much.
-On the other hand, if a party comes to court in clothing like jeans, shorts, t-shirts, sandals, flip-flops, tennis shoes and other casual clothing, there is always a risk that the judge will be offended.
-They might then conclude that the person does not take the occasion serious.
+On the other hand, if a party comes to court in clothing like jeans, shorts, t-shirts, sandals, flip-flops, tennis shoes, and other casual clothing, there is always a risk that the judge will be offended.
+They might then conclude that the person does not take the occasion seriously.

 Just like a job interview or other important date, most parties should really try to dress nicely for court.
 If a party has any doubt about what that means, it is important to discuss it with their attorney.
 In some courts, business casual will suffice.
 In other courts, a judge might have higher expectations.